 The most common methods for flea removal in the house involve chemicals and pesticides that are potentially very harmful for babies.
 Common household soaps and ingredients can be used to make effective natural home remedies for removing fleas inside the house.
 Babies should sleep high off of the floor and wear long clothing whenever there is a risk for flea contact.

-Getting rid of fleas without using harmful chemicals is a task that can seem overwhelming at first.
-Each of the sections of this article will cover important information on avoiding fleas for your baby and your home.
-Join us as we explore the safest methods for removing fleas from your home.
+Getting rid of fleas without using harmful chemicals may seem overwhelming at first.
+If you need a safe solution for flea removal, this article will cover important information on avoiding fleas for your baby and home.
+Keep reading to find out the safest methods for removing fleas from your home.

 The best thing to do to avoid your baby being bitten by fleas is to remove the fleas.